cryptobern/thetacrypt/design/pkcs8.md

 # PKCS #8
 PKCS8 is the eighth of the Public-Key Cryptography Standards (PKCS) and is a syntax for storing private key material.
 The private keys may be encrypted with a symmetric key algorithm.
 If the usage of your key requires it to be in plain text, make sure it is stored in a secured location.
-If at all possible, keep the PKCS8 formatted private key encrypted.
+If at all possible, keep the PKCS #8 formatted private key encrypted.
 PKCS #8 was defined in [this standard](https://datatracker.ietf.org/doc/html/rfc5208). <br>

-The header and footer of the PKCS8 syntax is the following:
+The header and footer of the PKCS #8 syntax is the following:

     -----BEGIN PRIVATE KEY-----
     -----END PRIVATE KEY-----